KVYN

-KVYN (99.3 MHz) is a commercial FM radio station licensed to Saint Helena, California, and serving the Napa Valley and Wine Country of Northern California.
-The station broadcasts an adult album alternative (AAA) radio format and is owned by licensee Wine Down Media LLC.
-The radio studios and offices are located at 135 Gasser Drive, Suite D in Napa, California.

-KVYN has an effective radiated power (ERP) of 6,000 watts.
-The transmitter is off Silverado Trail in Yountville, California.
+KVYN (99.3 FM) is a commercial radio station licensed to Saint Helena, California, United States, serving the Napa Valley and Wine Country of Northern California.
+The station broadcasts an adult album alternative (AAA) format and is owned by licensee Wine Down Media LLC.
+The studios are located in Napa while the transmitter is sited off Silverado Trail in Yountville.